isomerpages/moe-mi/_mi-experience/KEY PROGRAMMES/Character and Citizenship Education.md

 <li>Seek to understand and appreciate multiple perspectives;</li>
 <li>Be resilient, adaptable and optimistic in the face of adversity;</li>
 <li>Demonstrate social responsibility and make meaningful contributions to the community by leading through service; and</li>
-<li>Be proud Singaporeans who are committed to building the future of Singapore and who understand Singapore&rsquo;s role in the world.</li>
+<li>Be proud Singaporeans who are committed to building the future of Singapore and who understand Singapore’s role in the world.</li>
 </ul>
 <h4><strong>Character and Citizenship Education Lessons</strong></h4>
 <p>One hour a week is set aside, during curriculum time, as the Home Tutor Period (HTP) to teach Values, Knowledge and Skills for Character and Citizenship.
 A progressive approach is adopted in planning the HTP schedule to meet the differing needs of our students over the three years.
 Lessons cover values, Socio-Emotional Learning skills, Sexuality Education, Education and Career Guidance, Cyber Wellness, National Education as well as planning and reflections for Values in Action activities and projects.</p>